Canon 1D Mark II N vs Sony A7R II

 Studio photographers will appreciate that the Canon 1D Mark II N (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark II N and the A7R II have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II N was replaced by the Canon 1D Mark III, while the A7R II was followed by the Sony Alpha A7R III.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1D Mark II N vs Sony A7R II